sebhim/starter-academic/content/project/WifOR/index.md

 ---
-title: Research associate at WifOR Institute (previous employer)
+title: Projects as research associate at WifOR Institute (previous employer)
 summary: In my first position after graduating, I worked as a research associate at [WifOR Institute](https://www.wifor.com/en/startseite-en/).
 The main projects in my time at WifOR revolved around building models to estimate the societal value of pharmaceutical innovations.
 tags:
 - Previous projects